 At the start of this period the CO2 concentration level is deemed to be safe, so there is no point in lowering it.
 All our efforts should therefore go towards preventing emissions from driving this level into unsafe territory.
 In other words, an emissions-only strategy is the correct approach at this early stage.

 Unfortunately we fail to reduce emissions adequately, so the CO2 concentration rises to 356 ppm over the first three years.
 This means that a metaphorical GHG blanket, 6 ppm thick, has been placed over the atmosphere.
 This blanket, like those to follow, will warm the Earth’s surface for as long as it remains in place.

 We’re now in 1991, and facing a different situation from three years earlier.
 The CO2 concentration is now unsafe, and more of this pollutant is being pumped into the atmosphere every day.
 We should therefore switch immediately to a dual strategy: remove the excess CO2 from the atmosphere and increase our efforts to reduce CO2 emissions.

 By 1994, after another three years of inadequate emissions reductions, the CO2 concentration has risen to 362 ppm and another blanket has been thrown over the atmosphere.
-Note also the quantitative realities: emissions over this period now account for one-third of excess CO2, whereas the existing concentration accounts for two-thirds.
+Note also the relative quantitaties: emissions over this period now account for one-third of excess CO2, whereas the existing concentration accounts for two-thirds.
 Already the concentration causes twice the damage and offers twice the scope for returning to the safe level.

-This process continues, with the environmental significance of the concentration rising rapidly and that of emissions dropping steadily.
+The above process continues, with the relative significance of the concentration rising rapidly and that of emissions dropping steadily.
 By the time we reach 2015 it is visually obvious that the concentration far outweighs emissions, and that virtually all our resources should be allocated to CO2 removals.

 Contrast the preceding with the IPCC’s assertions that, “Limiting climate change would require substantial and sustained reductions in greenhouse gas emissions …”, and that the severity of climate change by the middle of this century is, “… substantially affected by the choice of emissions scenario.”
 (Synthesis Report, pp. 8 and 10) Such statements appear repeatedly, and they consistently omit the possibility of concentrations reductions.